Resource Planning: From Definition to Resource Plan (2025)

 Why is this so important?

 Among other things, insights into profit margins are crucial for efficient prioritization in a multi-project environment.
-If you understand which of your projects is bringing the most profit to your business, you’ll be able to make better decisions in situations where you lack resources or need to reallocate teammates.
+If you understand which of your projects is bringing the most profit to your business, you’ll be able to make better decisions in situations with limited resources.

 You can check out some of our tips for multi project management to learn more.